How to Start Investing on a Budget: A Beginner’s Guide

 For more financial flexibility, consider opening a brokerage account or robo-advisor account

 Retirement accounts are great because of the tax-advantage, but there is a downside.
 For the most part, your money is tied up until retirement (which is kind of the point).

 If you want a more flexible way to invest your money where you can access it anytime, then you’d want to open a brokerage account or a robo-advisor account.

 With a brokerage account, you’re free to buy a wide range of investments, from stocks and bonds to funds.
 Really it will all be up to you.
 It’s not that hard to come up with a reasonable portfolio that’s right for you (we can help if you want to sign up and learn more).
 And you typically don’t need much money to start.
 In fact, most brokerage account providers have no/low minimum requirements to open an account.

 If you’re looking for a little more assistance, then consider a robo-advisor.
 With a robo-advisor, they’ll select and manage the funds for you.
 So all you have to do is transfer your money and answer a few questions about yourself and your goals.
 However, they will charge an annual fee on top of the fees charged by the funds they select for you.
 But overall, the costs are pretty manageable.
-You shouldn’t have to pay more than 0.5% of your assets in annual fees, which is a lot less than most human advisors charge.
+You shouldn’t have to pay more than 0.25% – 0.5% of your assets in annual fees, which is a lot less than most human advisors charge.
 And while some robos have higher minimum balance requirements, there are some great options with low/no minimums.

 ► Browse brokerage accounts and robo-advisors

-Over time, your balance will start to build up and you can push yourself to save more as you get the hang of it.
+Over time, your balance will start to grow and you can push yourself to save more as you get the hang of it.
+And when you see your wealth and passive income grow year after year, it can start to get addictive and even fun.
 Build good habits, build your confidence, and you’ll build your wealth.